 Take a short course:

-Look for courses in subjects like prosthetics, barbering, wig-fitting or period hair styling.
+Hone your skills in hair and make-up by taking a specialist course.
+Go to the list of training courses recommended by ScreenSkills and see if there is one in prosthetics, barbering, wig-fitting or period hair styling.
 If you have a specialism, it will make you extra handy.

 Become a trainee: